lortza/lortza.github.io/_posts/2018-02-26-card-factory.md

 date:   2018-02-26 03:53
 ---

 A couple of years ago, I build a Rails app that could do tarot card readings for me.
 (Here are the [live app](http://modernmystic.herokuapp.com/) and [repo](https://github.com/lortza/tarot).)
-A tarot reading, though it takes years of experience for professional readers to deeply understand cards, contexts, and people, can also be done rather simply using data.
+A tarot reading, though it takes years of experience for professional readers to deeply understand cards, contexts, and people, can also be done with a `card`s table and Ruby's `sample` method.
 Obviously, you'll miss out on the insight of a professional reader, but it's still pretty fun.

 I built this app initially as a bootcamp final project, and have since used it as an opportunity to refactor and add new features as my skills grow.
+Recently, I added the exciting new feature of having cards appear both right-side up and upside down.
+This feature makes the app experience much closer to the actual tarot reading experience, and is the centerpoint of this post.

 ## The Anatomy of Tarot Reading App
 From the perspective of an app, a deck of tarot cards can be distilled down to a simple set of data with each card having a name and meaning.
 Likewise, a "reading" has a set number of positions in which to place a card, and each position in the reading has a context.